Press enter to skip the top menu

 • user-defined methods, functions or procedures.

 This part of the assignment covers sequence and variables.
-Other programmming concepts are to be covered in subsequent parts of the same assignment.
+Other programming concepts are to be covered in subsequent parts of the same assignment.

 Brief